shotaIDE/xctest-document-project-generater/CONTRIBUTING.md

 ```

 GitHub checks may point out typos.
-This may be a false positive, so please correct or change settings according to the guidelines below.
+This may be an false positive sometimes, so please follow the guidelines below to correct your settings or fix the typo.

 #### Typo fix guidelines